cslarsen/vimp/README.md

 ====

-Vimp is a simple plugin manager for vim that downloads and installs plugins and dependencies.
+Vimp is a simple plugin manager for vim that downloads and installs plugins and dependencies, updating helptags along the way.
 In short, by typing

     $ vimp get undotree@ctrl-u